gsoft-inc/wl-web-configs/docs/tsup/configure-dev.md

 # Configure for development

-To configure [tsup](https://tsup.egoist.dev/) for a development environment, execute the following steps.
+To configure [tsup](https://tsup.egoist.dev/) for a development environment, execute the following steps :point_down:

 ## Install the packages